Growian: Development and outcomes

 Insuperable structural load and material problems occurred, not least due to the two-bladed lee runner configuration.
 The installation turned out to be a failure in most respects, spent substantially more time under repair than up and running, and was not even capable of sustained test operation.
 When it was decommissioned it had only logged a total of 420 hours in active operation.

-Growian is regarded as one of the largest failures in the history of wind power and was unable to fulfill any of the expectations riding on its conception.
+Growian is regarded as one of the largest failures in the history of wind power and did not fulfill any of the expectations riding on its conception.
 What few insights were gained found little application in wind turbine construction.
 Some lessons were however learned from conceptional mistakes made in its construction, e.g., the futility of trying to reach profitable installation sizes without taking intermediate steps.

-The point of view that multi-MW-yield wind turbines were technically and commercially infeasible gained some currency after the failure of the project, but was eventually superseded by technical progress.
+The point of view that multi-MW-yield wind turbines were technically and commercially infeasible gained some currency after the failure of the project, but was eventually superseded by technical progress, twenty-five years later.
 Beginning with the late 2000s, twenty-five years after Growian was decommissioned, installations with identical dimensions and yield (100 m rotor diameter, 3 MW net yield) were being produced in large numbers, a class of turbines that has continued to dominate the market and to push forward the mean net yield of newly installed turbines.
 As of 2015, substantially larger installations with yields up to 8 MW and rotor diameters of up to 170 m are present in the offshore sector.
 In contrast to Growian, however, these turbine types were incrementally developed from smaller installations in the 0.1 MW range.

-Growian's former locations is still being used for wind power generation.
+Growian's former location is still being used for wind power generation.
 In 1988, Germany's first wind farm, the Windenergiepark Westküste, was built on a 20 hectare section of the former test area.
 It initially comprised 30 smaller turbines with net yields of 10-25 kW, provided by three different wind turbine manufacturers.
 After being repowered twice, the wind farm today consists of four major installations with 1-2 MW yield, in addition to a test area for small wind turbines and an information center presenting the history of wind power.